BHashemi2021/Movies-ETL/README.md

 -------------------------------

+### Part 3: Importing all the cleaned movies and ratings data into SQL database

 Importing all the cleaned movies and ratings data into SQL database took some time and the results are shown in Figures 8.